zodac/folding-stats/README.md

 ### Available Logs

-The system currently has multiple logs available.
-They can be viewed by:
+The system currently has multiple logs available:

-- Connecting to the docker container and checking directory `/opt/jboss/wildfly/standalone/log`
-- Attaching to the `backend_logs` volume (as described in [Extracting Logs On Container Crash](#extracting-logs-on-container-crash))
-- Logging in through the Wildfly Admin UI

-The description of the available log files:

 - server.log
     - This is the general application log, where most logging will be written to.
 It will also be printed to the console.
 - audit.log
     - This is where all logging for *SecurityInterceptor.java* is written, detailing login attempts or access requests to WRITE operations.
 This is not printed to the console.

+These can be accessed and viewed by:

+- Connecting to the docker container and checking directory `/opt/jboss/wildfly/standalone/log`
+- Attaching to the `backend_logs` volume (as described in [Extracting Logs On Container Crash](#extracting-logs-on-container-crash))
+- Logging in through the Wildfly Admin UI

 The logs are rotated each day, so you will see the following on the file system (with the non-timestamped log files referring to the current day's logs):